 So, National League side Eastleigh is the only representative of Non-League in the 2015/16 FA Cup Third Round.
 This is the first time since 1968/69 that just one non-league club has made it as far as the Third Round (then it was Kettering Town), and only the ninth time just one club has made it since the current structure of the competition was put in place.
-(No non-league clubs actually appeared in the Third Round on two further occasions).
+(No non-league clubs actually appeared in the Third Round on another occasion).

 If you have even the basic knowledge of FA Cup facts you are likely to be aware that Tottenham Hotspur is the only non-league club ever to lift the FA Cup, winning the trophy in the 1900/01 season beating Football League Division One side Sheffield United 3-1 in a replay, whilst still a Southern League club.
 For those turn-of-the-20th Century FA Cup competitions, the Southern League standard was considered almost an equal to the Football League, if not better.
 In that season Spurs won the Cup for the first time, despite being a non-league club, they didn’t actually enter the competition until the First Round ‘Proper’.
 Their current north London rivals, still known then as Woolwich Arsenal, were plying their trade in Football League Division Two and actually had to partake in the short-lived Intermediate Round, having to beat Darwen 2-0 to progress to the ‘Proper’ rounds.